PaperPrototype/Intro-Coding-and-Computers/2 - C/Archive/v0.2/english.md

 - `make loop`
 - `./loop`

 To stop the onslaught of "hello world!" click inside of the shell and click `ctrl` + `C`.
-Ths "cancels" the program.
+This "cancels" the program.

 It may take few seconds for it to stop because of the delay.
 Now clear the shell using `ctrl` + `L`.